 It is a classification algorithm, primarily used for text classification involving high dimensional training data sets.
 Example spam filtering, sentiment analysis etc. This algorithm learns the probability of an object with certain features belonging to a particular class.
 It is a probabilistic classifier.
 This algorithm is called Naive Bayes because it makes a naive assumption that occurrence of certain features is independent of each other which in reality is not the case .
 A is called the proposition and B is called the evidence .
 P(A) is called prior probability of proposition and P(B) is called prior probability of evidence.
 P(A/B) is called the posterior.
 P(B/A) is called the likelihood.

-P(A/B) = Probability of occurrence of event A, given event B has already occured P(A) = Probability of event A P(B) = Probability of event B P(B/A) = Probability of occurrence of event B, given event A has already occure
+P(A/B) = Probability of occurrence of event A, given event B has already occured P(A) = Probability of event A P(B) = Probability of event B P(B/A) = Probability of occurrence of event B, given event A has already occure.

 Output: